 For in-app actions, you must decide what trigger should cause your in-app message to display.

-For delayed Sub-Delivery, Leanplum will wait the amount of time you set for the delay, then deliver the in-app action on the selected Display when trigger.
+For delayed Sub-Delivery, Leanplum will wait the amount of time you set for the delay, then deliver the in-app action on the selected Display trigger.
 This trigger can be on the next app start, when the user triggers one of your custom events, and more.
 See the full list of "display when" triggers above.

-Default Sub-Delivery settings
+Default Sub-Delivery settings in multi-message campaigns

 For Triggered campaigns (and all actions below the top action), the Sub-Delivery is set to 1 day Delay by default.
 You should always check your Sub-Delivery settings to make sure your actions are sent at the right time.